AliSoftware/OHHTTPStubs/README.md

 So in such cases (`onlyCheck==YES`), you can simply return `nil` if you don't want to provide a stubbed response, and **_any_ non-nil value** to indicate that you will provide a stubbed response later.

-This may be useful if you intend to do some no-so-fast work to build your real `OHHTTPStubsResponse` (like reading some large file for example): in that case you can quickly return a dummy value when `onlyCheck==YES` without the burden of building the actual `OHHTTPStubsResponse` object.
+This may be useful if you intend to do some not-so-fast work to build your real `OHHTTPStubsResponse` (like reading some large file for example): in that case you can quickly return a dummy value when `onlyCheck==YES` without the burden of building the actual `OHHTTPStubsResponse` object.
 You will obviously return the real `OHHTTPStubsResponse` in the later call when `onlyCheck==NO`.